dolphindb/api-java/README.md

 - Matrix

 To retrieve an element from an integer matrix, we can use `getInt`.
-To get the number of rows and columns of a matrix, we can use functions `rows` and `columns`.
+To get the number of rows and columns of a matrix, we can use functions `rows` and `columns`, respectively.

 ```java
 public void testIntMatrix() throws IOException {